 Job Spider is a free service with no pay-for-use plans.

 Job Spider is a free job board that allows employers to search through resumes and find the right candidates.
-Job posts are also formatted to be picked up by large job post aggregators, giving posts further exposure.
+Job posts are also formatted to be picked up by large job post aggregators, giving posts further exposure and access to a centralized candidate database.

 - Employers can search through resumes for free.